kevinolega/callcentertrainingtips/_posts/2013-01-05-common-call-center-application-pronunciation-errors.md

 Go to a mirror say F or V and you notice that when you produce the sounds of F and V you are smiling and biting your upper lip like a rabbit.

-<strong>P and F Exercise.</strong> Read aloud and learn to increase speed.
+**P and F Exercise.** Read aloud and learn to increase speed.

-<i>I sent a friend request to Pam’s parents on Facebook.</i>
+_I sent a friend request to Pam’s parents on Facebook._

 Trivia: Almost everybody gets it right when they say “Puta” or “Fucker”.
 Apply the same pronunciation to the P and F sound.

-<h3>B and V sounds</h3>
+### B and V sounds

 Similarly to P and F B’s are when you close your mouth.
 Pronounced as Bee.
 V’s are when you do “the rabbit” (see P and F).
 Pronounced as Vee.
 If you position your mouth properly you can say Fee while maintaining “the rabbit.”

+**B and V exercise.**

-<strong>B and V exercise.</strong> <i>If Jolibee and Voldemort fought who will win?</i>
+_If Jolibee and Voldemort fought who will win?_

-<strong>Want some more?</strong>
+**Want some more?**

-<blockquote>Betty Botter bought some butter, but she said, “This butter’s bitter.
+> Betty Botter bought some butter, but she said, “This butter’s bitter.
 If I put it in my batter, it will make my batter bitter”.
-So, she bought some better butter and she put it in her batter and it made her bitter batter better.</blockquote>
+So, she bought some better butter and she put it in her batter and it made her bitter batter better.

-<strong>Want to try something harder?</strong>
+**Want to try something harder?**

-&nbsp;

-<blockquote>Voila!
+> <blockquote>Voila!
 In view humble vaudevillian veteran, cast vicariously as both victim and villain by the vicissitudes of fate.
 This visage, no mere veneer of vanity, is a vestige of the vox populi now vacant, vanished.
 However, this valorous visitation of a bygone vexation stands vivified, and has vowed to vanquish these venal and virulent vermin, vanguarding vice and vouchsafing the violently vicious and voracious violation of volition.
 The only verdict is vengeance; a vendetta, held as a votive not in vain, for the value and veracity of such shall one day vindicate the vigilant and the virtuous.
-Verily this vichyssoise of verbiage veers most verbose, so let me simply add that its my very good honour to meet you and you may call me V.</blockquote>
+Verily this vichyssoise of verbiage veers most verbose, so let me simply add that its my very good honour to meet you and you may call me V.
 <iframe src="http://www.youtube.com/embed/IQyqx1K495U" height="315" width="420" allowfullscreen="" frameborder="0"></iframe>

 Trivia: Almost everybody can pronounce Bitch and Vagina.
 Apply the same pronunciation to the B and V sound.

-<h3>Th sounds</h3>
+### Th sounds

 For the Th sound stick the tip of your tongue to the back of your top front teeth and slightly stick your tongue out a bit.
 Practice going thhhhhhhh for as long as you can while taking note of the sound.
 Do this a few times then start practicing some words with the th sound.

-<div><strong>Th sound exercise </strong>Read aloud and learn to increase speed.
-Thor is the Norse god of thunder from Asgard who got his ass kicked by Hulk and Ironman. <strong>Want some more?</strong></div>
+**Th sound exercise** Read aloud and learn to increase speed.
+Thor is the Norse god of thunder from Asgard who got his ass kicked by Hulk and Ironman.

+**Want some more?**

-<blockquote>The throng of thermometers from the Thuringian Thermometer folks arrived Thursday.
+> The throng of thermometers from the Thuringian Thermometer folks arrived Thursday.
 There were a thousand thirty-three thick thermometers, though, instead of a thousand thirty-six thin thermometers, which was three thermometers fewer than the thousand thirty-six we were expecting , not to mention that they were thick ones rather than thin ones.
 We thoroughly thought that we had ordered a thousand thirty-six, not a thousand thirty-three thermometers and asked the Thuringian Thermometer folks to reship the thermometers; thin, not thick.
-They apologized for sending only a thousand thirty-three thermometers rather than a thousand thirty-six and promised to replace the thick thermometers with thin thermometers.</blockquote>
+They apologized for sending only a thousand thirty-three thermometers rather than a thousand thirty-six and promised to replace the thick thermometers with thin thermometers.

-<strong>Final Tips:</strong> Whenever you’re speaking ask yourself...
+**Final Tips:** Whenever you’re speaking ask yourself...

 How do foreigners say it?